loony1028/Machine-Learning/README.md

 Goals:

-I am continuously improving my skills by working on real world datasets and building projects that reflect practical business problems.
+continuously improving my skills by working on real world datasets and building projects that reflect practical business problems.

-Contact:

-If you would like to collaborate or have opportunities, feel free to reach out:

-GitHub: github.com/codewithraphael

-LinkedIn: linkedin.com/in/codewithraphael

-Email: raphaeldaniel223@gmail.com

-⭐ Final Note:

-This repository is part of my journey to becoming a professional data scientist.
-More projects and improvements will be added over time.